 Do you want to build a closer community?
 Do you want to get ready for the Metaverse?
-Do you want to just sell your work in an accessible way?
+Or do you want just to sell your work in an accessible way?
 Keep that in mind and write down a compelling story.
-Establish why are you creating an NFT and why your NFT project is important.
+Establish why you are creating an NFT and why your NFT project is important.

 Successful NFT projects have clear answers and can make a narrative around them.
 After all, people should trust you and believe in your product.

-Once that is checked, is time to get creative.
-Think in which form are you going to make your new NFT.
-Art, videos, music, all of them are valid.
+Once that is checked, it is time to get creative.
+Think about which form you are going to make your new NFT.
+Art, videos, and music – all of them are valid.
 Make clear which features your NFT will have and how they can encourage people to invest in your art.
 Think about how big your NFT collection would be, its randomness and rarity.

 Set an Ecosystem: Blockchains

-So, your NFT idea is all done and you know what you want to do.
-Now, it is time to prepare the NFT ecosystem, where will live on, where people can buy it and how much it will cost.
+So, your NFT idea is all done, and you know what you want to do.
+Now, it is time to prepare the NFT ecosystem, where it will live, where people can buy it, and how much it will cost.

 The Ethereum blockchain is one of the most decentralized of all.
 It’s more flexible and provides more security to NFT collectors in keeping in possession of their digital assets.
 But this comes with a cost, as it has a slower and more expensive transaction fee.

 A transaction fee can reach 0.05 ETH, which at the time of writing is $66 just to make a transaction, whereas on any other blockchain would be just cents (like on Solana).
-Yet, a cheap fee will allow bots to purchase large amounts of your NFT, empty your limited supply and keep your NFT collection away from real buyers.
-So, your best option is to check the best and more suitable for you in this regard.
+Yet, a cheap fee will allow bots to purchase large amounts of your NFT, empty your limited supply, and keep your NFT collection away from real buyers.
+So, your best option is to check the most suitable solution for your needs.

-Creating a new NFT marketplace will give you more control over your NFT space, allows creators to capture more revenue, and save buyers some gas fees.
+Creating a new NFT marketplace will give you more control over your NFT space, allowing creators to capture more revenue and save buyers some gas fees.
 But, of course, this will require someone specialized.